Asgard (comics): Fictional history

 After Ragnarök, Donald Blake awakens Thor from the "Void of Non-Existence".
 Thor returns to Earth and rebuilds Asgard outside of Broxton, Oklahoma, purchasing the land with gold from the treasury.
 Thor then goes about restoring the Asgardians, who have been reborn in the bodies of mortal men and women.

 Asgard's location on Earth makes the city a target during the "Secret Invasion" by the Skrulls led by a Super-Skrull named Godkiller, whose powers mimic Thundra, Titania, Volcana and Battleaxe.
 The aliens are repelled with help from Thor's ally, Beta Ray Bill.

 When Thor is forced to abdicate the throne and is exiled for killing his grandfather Bor, who was brought from the past and driven mad by Loki, control of Asgard passes to Thor's half-brother, Balder.

 Asgard is destroyed yet again after Norman Osborn seizes control of S.H.I.E.L.D. following the Secret Invasion as he seeks to expel Asgard from U.S. soil in an effort to consolidate power.
 Osborn leads the Dark Avengers in the Siege of Asgard.
 The invading forces are defeated with help from the reunited Avengers, although Asgard itself is toppled by the Sentry.
 Immediately following the Siege, Thor reerects Heimdall's observatory atop Stark Tower as sign of solidarity with Midgard and appreciation for the Avengers' aid.

 Thor restores Odin to the throne when the nine realms are invaded by "the World Eaters".
 However, after Thor and Odin's long-forgotten brother Cul, kill each other in battle during the "Fear Itself" event, Odin passes control of Asgard to the Vanir, headed by the "All-Mother", a triumvirate of female deities consisting of Freyja, Gaea and Idunn.
 Tony Stark's company, Stark Resilient then rebuilds Asgard over Broxton, Oklahoma, where it is rechristened as "Asgardia".

 During the "Original Sin" storyline, it is revealed that there is a Tenth Realm in Asgard called Heven that is inhabited by Angels.
 It was cut off from the rest of the realms following the Angels' attack on Asgard which led to the apparent death of an infant Angela.

 Asgard later established the Congress of Worlds which consists of the representatives of the Nine Realms.
 After Heven was reintegrated with the other Realms, representatives of Heven started appearing as members of the Congress of Worlds.

 Regions

-The Asgardian dimension contains several distinct regions.
+The Asgard dimension contains several distinct regions.